 Top-Line & Bottom-Line Growth:

-It is also important to check the past performance of small-cap companies.
-These companies should have a decent track record in at least the last 5 years.
-For instance, check the company’s last 5 years Sales and Profit CAGR growth and compare the same with its peers.
+It is also important to check the past performance of small cap companies.
+These companies should have a decent track record in atleast last 5 years.
+For instance check the company’s last 5 years Sales and Profit CAGR growth and compare the same with its peers.
 This will give you an idea as to how that particular company has performed compared to its peers.
-A company that grows its sales and profits consistently eventually provides better returns to investors.
+A company which grows its sales and profits consistently eventually provides better returns to investors.

 Market size & Positioning:

-Generally, small-cap companies are a single product or single service line companies.
-It is important to know the overall market size of the business a company is operating in, and also the presence of that company in that market.
-This will give you a broad outlook on the positioning of the company in the market size of its business.
-A niche positioning in the market or some entry barriers created can make a significant difference to the company valuations.
+Generally, small cap companies are single product or single service line companies.
+It is important to know the overall market size of the business a company is operating in, and also the presence of that company in that particular market.
+This will give you a broad outlook on the positioning of the company and the market size of its business.
+A niche positioning in the market or some entry barriers can make a significant difference to the company’s valuations.

 Management Quality & Commentary:

-Detailed profile, pros, and cons of stocks in the model Small-cap portfolio:
+Detailed profile, pros, and cons of Small Cap Stocks

 Bajaj Consumer Care